checkly/theheadless.dev/blog/posts/e2e-account-settings.md

 :::
 ::::

 Here, we are simply checking for a message giving us feedback on the status of the upload.
-Depending on the website we are testing, it might be possible to also download the profile image afterwards to run a comparison locally.
+Depending on the website we are testing, it might be possible to also download the profile image afterwards to run a comparison locally for a more robust check.

 ## Takeaways
 1. Use environment variables to inject secrets.
 2. Use `uploadFile` (Puppeteer) or `setInputFiles` (Playwright) to upload the file.
-3. If possible, verify
+3. If possible, download the file from the platform and compare it with the one that was just uploaded.